lorenzobunaj/RHUL-MPC-Challenges/challenges/01-defining-mpc/00-semihonest-security/solution/writeup.md

 To get the flag, we need to compute $abc$.

-The vulnerability lies in the fact that we know two out of three of $\{x, y, z\}$, and the coefficient associated to the remaining unknown.
+The vulnerability lies in the fact that we know two out of three of $\{x, y, z\}$ and the coefficient associated to the remaining unknown.
 So we can solve the same linear system to get all the coefficients and unknowns.

 ### Example